ds67/jminicache/README.md

     To do this add either `CachePolicy.EVICTION_LRU` or `CachePolicy.EVICTION_FIFO` to the constructor parameters.

 2.  if a memory shortage occur and the values are garbage collected.
 Which objects are removed is decided by the garbage collector.

 3.  a value is outdated.
 That means that a generated value is cache for a certain timespan and than removed

 4. When the key is not longer available.
-This mode is useful when the cache stored additional information for an object.
+This mode is useful when the cache stores additional information for an object.
 The cache content is automatically removed when the referenced object is unused.

 You may combine the different removal policies.